 Laboratories that utilize hazardous chemicals will be equipped with appropriate emergency equipment.
 The type of equipment required to be present in the laboratory will depend on the chemicals used in the area.
-During regular safety inspections, the presence and operability of this equipment will be checked to ensure that it is properly maintained.
+During regular safety inspections, the presence and condition of this equipment will be checked to ensure that it is properly maintained.
 Examples of emergency safety equipment are fire extinguishers and emergency showers and eyewashes.

-Fire extinguishers are present in areas where the possibility of a fire exists.
+Fire extinguishers are present in areas as determined necessary by campus Fire Marshals.
 The type of extinguisher present must be specific for extinguishing the type of fire that may occur without further damaging equipment located in the area.
 The use will be limited to small fires where the possibility of harm to personnel is minimal.
-Proper training of personnel must be provided.
+Awareness training may be provided as needed for use of fire extinguishers.
 Fire extinguishers present in laboratories will be inspected, serviced or replaced as needed.

-Departments that use hazardous chemicals will be responsible for ensuring that first aid kits are located in appropriate areas and are properly provisioned.
+Departments that use hazardous chemicals will be responsible for ensuring that first aid kits are in appropriate areas and are properly provisioned.
 The contents of the kits will be appropriate for handling minor first aid problems, such as small cuts.
 Major problems will be reported and handled by appropriate emergency services personnel.
-It is the responsibility of each department to determine the location of the kit and selection of additional supplies to be present and for notifying the Environmental Safety and Health Department when additional supplies or replacements are needed.
+It is the responsibility of each department to determine the location of the kit and selection of additional supplies to be present.

-Operation of emergency showers and eyewashes, plumbed or self-contained, will be routinely checked by the department and periodically by the Environmental Safety and Health Department in all laboratories using hazardous chemicals.
+Operation of emergency eyewashes will be routinely checked by the department responsible individual.
+Showers will be tested by Environmental Safety and Health.
 Minimum requirements have been established for the operation of this equipment.
 For combined units, the shower and eyewash must operate independently of each other and meet established requirements for each component.
 Other safety equipment that can be used in conjunction with this equipment include Personal Eyewashes and Hand-held Drench Hoses.
 Operation and maintenance of additional equipment will be according to applicable manufacturer's specifications.